pfouque06/Angular-Material-Showroom/README.md

 front is available there !!!
 but you might have a look overthere also : https://angular.material.pfouque.fr

-if you need to use onboard docker container to http serve the application, the instrictions to add are :
+if you need to use onboard docker container to http serve the application, the instructions to add are :
 > $ npm install
 > $ ng build --prod
 > $ sudo docker-compose up -d

 dump logs if needed :
-> $ sudo docker-compose logs -f
+> $ sudo docker-compose logs -f  --tail="0"

 instructions for code level update :
 > $ git pull
+> $ npm i
 > $ ng build --prod
 > $ sudo docker-compose restart; sudo docker-compose logs -f